tum-ewk/ficus/doc/tutorial.rst

 * **export-max**: maximum power of commodity that can be exported per timestep
 * **operating-hours-min**: Minimum value for "operating hours" of import.
 Operating hours are calculated by dividing the total energy imported during one year by the highest imported power during a specific time period (``time-interval-demand-rate``) in the year.
 The highest possible value is the number of hours of one year (8760), which would lead to a constant import over the whole year (smooth load).
 This parameter can be used to model special demand charge tariffs, that require a minimum value for the operatimg hours for energy import.
 Set the value to zero to ignore this constraint.

-*Edit Example*:
+*Edit Example:*
     The commodities ``gas`` and ``elec`` that can be imported/exported are already defined.
     Change the Value for the demand rate of the commodity ``elec`` to 100.
 Keep the other inputs as they are.

     .. csv-table:: Sheet **Ext-Commodities**
        :header-rows: 1
        :stub-columns: 1

         Commodity, demand-rate,time-interval-demand-rate,p-max-initial,import-max,export-max,operating-hours-min
         elec, **10**, 900, 0, inf, inf, 0
         heat, 0, 900, 0, inf, 0,0

 Ext-Import
 ^^^^^^^^